openpipekit/openpipekit.github.io/wiki/developer.md

 ```

-### Starting the pipe on boot The Super Fantastic Easy Way
+### Starting the pipe on boot The Super Fantastic Easy Way with Pirate.sh for Raspberry Pi
 Using the [Pirate.sh](http://pirate.sh) disk image for Raspberry Pi, we're able to write out our pipe command into a file named `autorun.sh`, place that file onto a USB drive, plug it a Raspberry Pi, and it will just start running!

 1. Set up the Raspberry Pi.
 Download the disk image from [http://pirate.sh](http://pirate.sh) and burn that image to an SD Card (at least 4GB large).
 See directions for burning disk images to SD Cards [here](https://www.raspberrypi.org/documentation/installation/installing-images/).